 Starting with version 1.1.3, this plugin uses the same logic as the Wholesale Ordering plugin to determine if a product is “free” or if it has “no price”.
 You must enter a price of zero (the number 0) for a product to be free for any users/roles using that price as a base price.
 If you leave the price field blank, then that product is considered to have no price and what happens is determined by your “Action when no price” setting.
 Also note that when used in conjunction with the Wholesale Ordering plugin, any users/roles treated as wholesale will follow the wholesale ordering plugin setting of “Allow FREE Products” (please read the WooCommerce Wholesale Ordering docs for more details on those settings).

-The Sync function serves a couple of purposes, and saves several entries in the variable products post meta table:
+- Sync Variable Products – The Sync function serves a couple of purposes, and saves several entries in the variable products post meta table, as well as the new custom prices product meta table.

 - It saves a custom price meta value for each of your custom created prices for the parent variable product, in the same way that WooCommerce does (one value if all variations have the same price, or two values if there is a separate min and max across all variations), so that direct product queries can use a simple meta query to determine if the product has a price or not.
 In User Role Pricing, this is used to determine if the variable product should be shown in the shop if you have it set to hide products without prices from roles or users that have that price set as their base price.